1xn/LocalTimeClock/README.md

 This repository provides a simple solution for displaying a local time clock on a webpage.
 The objective of this script is to show the local time, specifically for office hours, on a website even if the server is located in a different time zone.
 Additionally, it includes a cute blinker effect using CSS to enhance the clock's appearance.

+**Note:** This script was originally created to display the local office hours on a website hosted on a server located in a different time zone.
+It provides a workaround to accurately show the local time for such scenarios.

 ![image](https://github.com/1xn/localtime-webclock/blob/main/screenshot.gif?raw=true)

 ## Background